-Hazard Aspect Possible control measures ✓if in place if not or n/a Where: state action to be taken with timescales any additional control measures site specific details Residual Risk rating High, medium, low comes from their own household rather than the workplace, if a pregnant woman develops a rash, or is in direct contact with someone with a rash who is potentially infectious, she is informed so that she may consult her doctor or midwife.
-In First Aid •The school has CPR facemask / resuscitation shields available. ✓ place. - Low ullet All cuts and abrasions are covered with a waterproof dressing.
-Noted.
-2011 Medical room Suitable accommodation is provided in order to cater for the short-term care of sick pupils, which includes a washing facility and is near to a toilet facility.
-This room may be used for other purposes (apart from teaching) provided it is always readily available.
-In place.
+Hazard Aspect Possible control measures ✓ if in place if not or n/a Where: state action to be taken with timescales any additional control measures ✓ site specific details Residual Risk rating High, medium, low comes from their own household rather than the workplace, if a pregnant woman develops a rash, or is in direct contact with someone with a rash who is potentially infectious, she is informed so that she may consult her doctor or midwife.
+First Aid The school has CPR facemask / resuscitation shields available.
+V In place.
+Low All cuts and abrasions are covered with a waterproof dressing. ' Noted.
+Low Medical room Suitable accommodation is provided in order to cater for the short-term care of sick pupils, which includes a washing facility and is near to a toilet facility.
+This room may be used for other purposes (apart from teaching) provided it is always readily available. ' In place.
 Low Hygiene Procedures Correct handwashing and good hygiene are followed by staff, pupils, visitors and contractors.
-Pupils wash their hands at the designated times during the day and after certain activities: oOn arrival at school oAfter breaks and sport activities oAfter touching any school animals oBefore cooking and eating oAfter sneezing or coughing oAfter using the toilet oBefore leaving for home Pupils who use saliva as a sensory stimulant or who struggle with hand hygiene may also need more opportunities to wash their hands. ~ Noted.
+Pupils wash their hands at the designated times during the day and after certain activities: On arrival at school After breaks and sport activities After touching any school animals Before cooking and eating After sneezing or coughing After using the toilet Before leaving for home Pupils who use saliva as a sensory stimulant or who struggle with hand hygiene may also need more opportunities to wash their hands.
+V Noted.
 Low Adequate soap / hand sanitizer and tissues are available for pupils and staff throughout the school and for visitors arriving at main reception.
 Soap and water is the preferred choice; hand sanitizer is used when the use of soap and water is not practical.
 Settings should ensure that staff and students have access to liquid soap, warm water and paper towels.
 Bar soap should not be used.
-Alcohol hand gel can be used if appropriate hand washing facilities are not available but should not replace washing hands particularly Noted and in place
+Alcohol hand gel can be used if appropriate hand washing facilities V Noted and in place